Manage private apps in your Splunk Cloud deployment

 - Make sure the app package does not have any static dependencies, because only dynamic dependencies are supported.

-- Package the app as a .tgz, .spl, .zip or .gz file.
-Keep the package size limited to 128MB.
+- Package the app as a .tgz, .spl, or .gz file.
+Limit the package size to 128MB.

 - Run the app through AppInspect and make sure it passes all app validation checks.